rvl/hydra-build-products-action/README.md

 Sets the URL of your Hydra instance.
 Defaults to https://hydra.iohk.io/.

+### `statusName : String` - GitHub CI status

+The name of the GitHub CI status posted by Hydra when evaluation finishes.
+This action will poll the given status to get an evaluation URL.
+Defaults to `"ci/hydra-eval"`.

 ### `jobs : [String]` - (Optional) Required job names

 An optional space-separate list of job names to get information for.